jekyll/jekyll/docs/_docs/plugins/generators.md

       # The `@dir` and `@name` defined by now will be used by Jekyll
       # to construct the `relative_path` attribute automatically at
       # runtime.

-      # The following are optional enhancements for fine-grained
-      # control.

       # Initialize data hash with a key pointing to all posts under
       # current category.
 This allows accessing the list in a Liquid